MahmoudSabra1/Facial-emotion-recognition/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a facial emotion recognition project that utilizes the capabilities of the convolutional neural network(CNN).
-The architecture of the implemented CNN went through various modifications that are well described in the documentation paper.
+The architecture of the model went through various modifications that are well described in the documentation paper.

+A tensorflow implementation of facial emotion recognition model trained on fer2013 dataset.

 ### Built With
 * Keras